 To minimize his tax obligations, he took a five-year lease on the truck, which had a $65,000 purchase price.
 “It’s a 100 percent write off,” he said of the leasing option.
 “If you buy it, you can only claim the depreciation.”

 Moskalyk took to the business immediately and was surprised by his own success.
 He sold his starting inventory in four weeks, a lot sooner than he expected.
 He credits his early success to his people skills, which he honed working in appliances and ceramics.

 A key lesson he learned in his early years was a laid-back sales approach.
 He walks into every location and strikes up a conversation about topics not related to business.
 After this, he moves slowly to business topics.

-He has never "toted and promoted" as a regular practice.
-He only brings a new tool into a shop if it has a new feature.
-"Carrying stuff in is pretty tough for what the take is," he says.
+He has never “toted and promoted” as a regular practice.
+He only brings a new tool into a shop if the tool has a new feature.
+“Carrying stuff in is pretty tough for what the ‘take’ is,” he says.